bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 So we saw a sort of gap in mobile wallet usages of `Lightning`.
 Or like there were many usages that were very custodial, you know, they might be relying on servers and not having an easy path for Bitcoin wallets to add `Lightning` was something we saw as a gap in the ecosystem.
 So that was the primary reason I believe that `LDK` was sort of pitched in that direction, I suppose.
-We do use Rust compared to other implementations like C and Go, and I guess Eclare is Scott's style, is it?
+We do use Rust compared to other implementations like C and Go, and I guess Eclair is Scott's style, is it?
 Might be off on that.
 Yeah, so Rust is a very secure language too.
 So having that aspect and allowing for language of app findings on top of that.